alpsla/pr-reviewer-v2/docs/content/IMPLEMENTATION_PLAN.md

 The implementation priorities are ordered to minimize dependencies and reduce the risk of rework:

+1. UI/UX design must precede feature implementation to ensure consistent user experience
-1. Testing infrastructure must precede LLM integration to validate results
+2. Testing infrastructure must precede LLM integration to validate results
-2. Deployment infrastructure must be in place to support testing and development
+3. Deployment infrastructure must be in place to support testing and development
-3. LLM integration must precede language support expansion and prompt engineering
+4. LLM integration must precede language support expansion and prompt engineering
-4. Result processing must precede visualization to provide formatted data
+5. Result processing must precede visualization to provide formatted data
-5. Platform expansions should follow after core functionality is proven
+6. Platform expansions should follow after core functionality is proven

 ### Risk Mitigation